 Let's face it.
-None of us are getting any younger.
+None of us is getting any younger.
 That's why we've been telling you a lot about technology that helps you maintain good health.

 With the help of the internet, you can gauge your health status at a glance.
 We've come up with a list of five sites that can help you benchmark your health status and get a general idea of your overall health, including one that's been taken by more than 40 million people.
 There are tests for your heart, your eyes, and your overall well-being.